+Aim

-Aim: Endogenous digoxin has been related to the pathogenesis of acquired immunodeficiency syndrome and creutzfeldt jakob disease.
-The possibility of endogenous digoxin synthesis by archaea with a mevalonate pathway and cholesterol catabolism was considered.
+Endogenous digoxin has been related to the pathogenesis of autism, cerebral palsy and trisomy 21.
+The possibility of endogenous digoxin synthesis by endosymbiotic bacteria with a mevalonate pathway and cholesterol catabolism was considered and explored in the study.

+Methods

-Methods: 10 cases each of acquired immunodeficiency syndrome and creutzfeldt jakob disease before starting treatment and 10 age and sex matched healthy controls from general population were chosen for the study.
-Cholesterol substrate was added to the plasma of the patients and the generation of cytochrome F420, free RNA, free DNA, polycyclic aromatic hydrocarbon, hydrogen peroxide, serotonin, pyruvate, ammonia, glutamate, cytochrome C, hexokinase, ATP synthase, HMG CoA reductase, digoxin and bile acids were studied.
+Cholesterol substrate was added to the plasma of the patients and the generation of cytochrome F420, free RNA, free DNA, polycyclic aromatic hydrocarbon, hydrogen peroxide, serotonin, pyruvate, ammonia, glutamate, cytochrome C, hexokinase, ATP synthase, HMG CoA redutase, digoxin and bile acids were studied.
 The changes with the addition of antibiotics and rutile to the patient's plasma were also studied.
-The statistical analysis was done by ANOVA.